Austin-Williams/OB-notes/censorship-resistant-storage-of-OB-reviews-in-the-DHT.md

 ```

 ### Security Considerations
-** Who are the nodes hosting the ratings? **
+* **Who are the nodes hosting the ratings?**

-	The `KEY` for the list of ratings is an output of `RIPEMD160`, which is indistinguishable from random.
+	Since the key for the list of ratings is an output of `RIPEMD160`, which is indistinguishable from random.
 Thus the "neighborhood" hosting a given vendor's ratings is, essentially, being chosen at random.
 This is a good thing.
 The vendor cannot influence this choice of 'key placement' without changing PGP keys.

-** Can a vendor "infiltrate" the neighborhood hosting his ratings? **
+* **Can a vendor "infiltrate" the neighborhood hosting his ratings?**

-	** Yes.
-And this matters. ** The vendor needs only create a GUID that is closer to `KEY` than one of the k nodes currently nearest to `KEY`.
+	Yes.
+And this matters.
+The vendor needs only create a GUID that is closer to `KEY` than one of the k nodes currently nearest to `KEY`.
 He can do this by trial-and-error until he finds such a GUID.
 For every `N/k` GUIDs (where `N` is the total number of OB nodes) the attacker creates, one of them (on average) will be in the neighborhood of `KEY`.
 	Thus an attaker can have _total control_ over a neighborhood of _any key_ in the DHT (not just a key for ratings) after creating, on average, just `N` GUIDs.
 This is a plausible attack, because GUIDs are (currently) very cheap to make.
 This attack can be prevented by making the initial creation of GUIDs more computationally expensive.
 See the 'Making GUIDs Costly' section below.

-** How much damage can malicious nodes do? **
+* **How much damage can malicious nodes do?**

 	The protocol is actually quite robust against malicious nodes.
-Suppose attackers control `m <= k` malicious nodes in the neighborhood of a `KEY` and suppose a shopper queries `q` nodes at random from the neighborhood asking for the list of vendor ratings.
-If `m < q` it is impossible for the attackers to censor any ratings at all.
+Let `k` be the number of nodes in the neighborhood of `KEY`, and suppose attackers control `m <= k` malicious nodes in the neighborhood of a `KEY`.
+Suppose a shopper queries `q` nodes at random from the neighborhood of `KEY` asking for the list of vendor ratings.
+If `m < q` it is _impossible_ for the attackers to censor any ratings at all.
 To say that another way, if a shopper queries more nodes than the attackers control, the shopper _will_ recieve the entire set `AllVendorRatings`.

 	If `m >= q` then the probability that the attacker can censor ratings from the shopper is given by `(product ((m-n)/(k-n)), n=0 to (q-1)`.
-Let's plug some actual numbers into that to see how robust the protocol is.
+Let's plug in some actual numbers to get a sense of how robust this protocol is.
 If `k=24` and a shopper queries just `q=4` nodes asking for the vendor's ratings, then in order for the attackers to have even a 5% chance of censoring the ratings the attackers would need to control `m=12` mailicious nodes -- that's half the nodes -- in the neighborhood of `KEY`.

-** A rating's original STORE in the DHT must be seen by at least one honest node. **
+* **A rating's original STORE in the DHT must be seen by at least one honest node.**

 	Otherwise it can be immediately censored by a malicious node -- that node simply won't relay or store the rating.
 This is less of a problem than it may first appear.
 We can simply directly request the new rating be stored in a few randomly selected nodes in the neiborhood of `KEY`.
 If a buyer (or vendor or moderator) directly connects to just 4 randomly selected nodes in the neighborhood of `KEY` and stored the review there, attackers would need to control _half_ of the nodes in the neighborhood of `KEY` in order to have even a 5% chance of censoring the review (assuming `k=24`).